temporalio/documentation/blog/2021-06-23-build-an-ecommerce-app-with-temporal-part-3.md

 }
 ```

-You can query a Workflow after it is completed, but you can't signal a Workflow after it is completed.
+You can Query a Workflow after it is completed, but you can't Signal a Workflow after it is completed.

 ## Signaling Workflows in tests

-So in order to signal a Workflow from your tests, you need to use `RegisterDelayedCallback()`.
+So in order to Signal a Workflow from your tests, you need to use `RegisterDelayedCallback()`.
-Just remember that signaling is asynchronous, so you need to add a separate `RegisterDelayedCallback()` to read the result of your signal using a query.
+Just remember that Signaling is asynchronous, so you need to add a separate `RegisterDelayedCallback()` to read the result of your Signal using a Query.
 For example, below is a test case for the `AddToCart()` method.

 ```go